- What do we mean by “Divest from war, invest in people”?

 In 2008, the War Tax Boycott campaign initiated by NWTRCC pooled refused war taxes from over 300 resisters and redirected $10,000 to the Direct Aid Iraq, a humanitarian relief and peace-building project, and more than $6,000 to Common Ground Health Clinic in New Orleans, which was providing services to people after Hurricane Katrina.

 - Hold a war tax redirection event themed around divestment and investment.
 See information about the 2017 Collective Redirection here.

 - Connect with organizers in other divestment movements.
 As we’ve mentioned, war taxes are definitely connected to Israeli occupation, fossil fuels, and private prisons, for example.
 Table together or organize an event with speakers from multiple divestment movements.

 - Conduct a “Divest from war, invest in people” event with other antiwar groups in your area.
 War tax resistance is one tactic among many that can further the peace movement, and not many peace/antiwar activists are aware of it – or aware of the many different ways a person can be a war tax resister.

 - Use public war tax resistance as a tactic in a divestment campaign to urge a bank, university or other institution to stop investing in war contractors or government bonds.
 (You might ask, “If we won’t pay, why do you?”)

-- Use our full infographic (minor edits made on 1/5/17) to spread the word about war tax divestment online.
+- Use our infographic (full text also available at link) to spread the word about war tax divestment online.

 - Use the infographic, in multiple PowerPoint slides or in multiple downloadable image files below, online or in a presentation in your community.